bacalhau-project/bacalhau/docs/examples/workload-onboarding/Python-Custom-Container/index.md

 ! python similar-movies.py
 ```

-**Setting Up Docker**
+## Setting Up Docker

-In this step you will create a  `Dockerfile` to create your Docker deployment.
-The `Dockerfile` is a text document that contains the commands used to assemble the image.
+In this step, we will create a  `Dockerfile` and add the desired configuration to the file.

-First, create the `Dockerfile`.

-Next, add your desired configuration to the `Dockerfile`.
 These commands specify how the image will be built, and what extra requirements will be included.

 ```python